alexandre-abrioux/golem-node/README.md

 Use `make up` to start the node in a detached mode.

-You can access the logs at any time by running `make logs`.
+Display the last logs at any time by running `make logs`.

-Use `make status` to get your node address and health.
+Use `make status` to get your node address and health, and `make settings` to display your current node parameters.

+Get a shell access to your running container with `make shell`.

 ## :dash: Maintenance